Parents Denied Access To Kids Continue To Seek Solutions

 Other documents needed would be pandemic-related, like a vaccination certificate or proof of a negative viral test taken a few days before the trip or as advised by the authorities.
 Be sure that the other co-parent has access to such documents.

-Travelling In or Outside Country
+Travelling In or Outside the Country

 Just like the necessary trip documentation, you must ensure that you and your travel party have the proper documentation.
-For flights in the country, travellers above 18 must have valid identification to show at the airport.
+For flights in the country, travellers above 18 must have valid identification to arrive at the airport.
 Travellers under 18 must be with co-travelling adults at all times.

-It is essential to know the rules related to passports and to make a passport for children, co-parents can discuss the same.
+It is essential to know the rules related to passports and to make a passport for children; co-parents can discuss the same.

 Another concern is that one of the co-parents will not comply with the custody agreements.
 For example, a parent who takes the kid on vacation to another country may not return or would not allow the child to meet the other co-parent.